 - 1 cup of pine nuts

-On a lightly floured work surface, roll out 2/3 of the dough.
-Ease the pastry into the baking tin, pressing the dough into the corners.
-Don’t trim the overhang.
+- On a lightly floured work surface, roll out 2/3 of the dough.
+Ease the pastry into the baking tin, pressing the dough evenly into bottom and up sides.
+Cut off any extra dough from the edges.